Elijah Adekugbe: Club career

 In 2015, Adekugbe began playing his former youth club Calgary Foothills FC in the Premier Development League.
 In 2015, he was the team's Golden Boot and MVP winner, as well as the Supporters MVP.
 In 2016, he served as vice-captain of the team.
 In June 2016, he was named to the PDL Top 50 Prospects list.
 He missed the entire 2017 season, after suffering an Achilles tendon injury during pre-season.
 In 2018, he was named to the PDL All-Western Conference Team and won the PDL title with the club.

 In December 2018, Adekugbe signed a professional contract with Cavalry FC of the Canadian Premier League, ahead of the 2019 season.
 He was named vice-captain of the team in his first season.
 He made his debut in the team's inaugural match on May 4, 2019 against York9 FC.
 He scored his first professional goal on October 5, 2019 in a 2-0 win over the HFX Wanderers.
 He helped the club reach the CPL final, but missed both legs of the final due to injury.
 He was named to the CPL Fan Awards Team of the Year in 2019.
 After the season, it was announced he would be returning for the 2020 season.
 In November 2020, he re-signed with the club.
 In April 2021, during pre-season, he tore his Achilles tendon, requiring him to undergo surgery and to miss the entire 2021 season.
 On May 21, 2022, he scored a stoppage time winning goal over Valour FC in a 2-1 victory.
 After the 2022 season, he departed the club.

 In December 2022, Adekugbe joined York United for the 2023 season.
+On July 26, 2024, he scored his first goal for York United in a 4-1 victory over Atlético Ottawa.
+In December 2024, he extended his contract for another season, with a club option for 2026.